CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 <script src="js/controllers.js"></script>
 <script src="js/services.js"></script>
 ```
-Since we have not used any services of factories before in app, we need to add that to our main module in `app.js`.
+Since we have not used any services of factories before in this application, we need to add our services to our main module in `app.js`.
 We also need to make sure that `ngResource` is included.

 !FILENAME www/js/app.js
 ```javascript